-“It doesn’t have anything to do with the World Cup, which has been a catalysing factor for this all happening so fast.
+“It doesn’t have anything to do with the World Cup, which has been a catalyzing factor for this all happening so fast.

-“Some studies have shown that Brazil’s stadium cost per square-metre is among the lower ones [compared to the last World Cups].
+“Some studies have shown that Brazil’s stadium cost per square meter is among the lower ones [compared to the last World Cups].
 That’s what we should consider, and not the total value.

 “To say that the protests took place only because of the Confederations Cup, it wouldn’t be true.
 Just look at what happened yesterday night [a protest against Rio de Janeiro governor Sergio Cabral on Thursday], they just keep happening over and over.

 “The government, along with the state and city police forces, assured that we could complete our work [during the Confederations Cup] on the stadiums, and that was accomplished.